Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 As London's presence expanded, relations with the elves deteriorated.
 Initially, the elves had offered sanctuary to the refugees, but their rapid growth soon raised concerns.
 During this period, elven politics took a sharp turn towards nationalism and fanaticism.
 As the Londoners lacked the arcane abilities that the elves wielded, the latter began to view their technological advancements with suspicion.

-Under the pretext of reclaiming ancestral lands, elven forces began encroaching on Albion’s territory.
+Under the pretext of reclaiming ancestral lands, elven forces began encroaching on Albion's territory.
 The elves demanded access to London's technological secrets, and when these demands were refused, they resorted to increasingly aggressive tactics, including the abduction and enslavement of London citizens.

 The expansion of London's urban landscape also contributed to the rising tensions.
 Forests that had stood for centuries were cleared to accommodate new settlements, an act initially dismissed by the elves.
 However, as deforestation continued, it sparked outrage among elven communities who viewed it as an assault on their sacred lands.
 The mounting hostilities eventually led to open warfare between the two factions.